canonical/cloud-init/doc/rtd/reference/breaking_changes.rst

 Breaking changes
 ****************

-This section provides reference and guidance on specific breaking changes to cloud-init releases.
+This section provides guidance on specific breaking changes to cloud-init releases.

 24.1 - removed Ubuntu's ordering dependency on snapd.seeded